imflash217/portfolio/docs/algorithms/design_patterns.md

 > Or, you can call the factory and get the door delivered to you;
 > so that you don't need to learn anything about door making or deal with the mess it brings.

+In simple words,

+> **Simple Factory** generates an instance for client without exposing any instantiation logic to the clients.

+Wikipedia says,

+{==

+In Object oriented Programming language (OOP), **Factory** is an object for creating other objects.
+Formally, a factory is a _function_ or _method_ that returns objects of a varying protoype or class from some method call, which is assumed to be `new`.

+==}

 ### 🏭 Factory Method